afterpay/sdk-ios/README.md

 ### Updating the Widget

-When the amount needs to change, you should inform the widget.
-The amount will change due to circumstances like promo codes, shipping options, _et cetera_.
+The order total will change due to circumstances like promo codes, shipping options, _et cetera_.
+When the it has changed, you should inform the widget so that it can update what it is displaying.

 You may send updates to the widget via its `sendUpdate(amount:)` function.
 The `amount` parameter is the total amount of the order.
-It be in the same currency that was sent to `Afterpay.setConfiguration`.
-The configuration object *must* be set calling this method, or it will throw.
+It must be in the same currency that was sent to `Afterpay.setConfiguration`.
+The configuration object *must* be set before calling this method, or it will throw.

 ```swift
 widgetView.sendUpdate(amount: "50.00") // set the widget's amount to 50